dfex/lattice/TO-DO.md

 * Username/Password storage.
 SSH Keys for Junos - REST on eOS?

 ##TOFIX:
-* Will need to adjust chassisInventory for multi-device/multiRE clusters or VCs down the track
+* ~~Will need to adjust chassisInventory for multi-device/multiRE clusters or VCs down the track~~

 ##Phase 2
-* Update device interactions such that they could operate in a multi-vendor environment (using Node type field to distinguish)
 * Test-driven Web app in Django or lighter weight - selenium integration
 * Add a "flare" table so that Customer can have an icon associated with their connection
 * Add custom logic for certain end-points (eg: AWS, Azure or GCE login credentials)